-A blank slope field on Card type 9 will be viewed as 0 percent.
+A blank slope field on Card type 9 is compiled as 0 percent.

 Calculate the Harvest Method percent slope by weighting the Type within Harvest Method value based on the area of the Type within the Harvest Method using only the plots in the Type within the Harvest Method.